Triton

 Fort Cazario

 Situated along the eastern bay outside of A'teran, Fort Cazario occupies a vast swath of jungle cleared to make way for a colonial fortress.
-Originally constructed by the Colloran conquistador forces as a counteroffensive stronghold during a conflict with the southern Dawnfire navy and their hired privateers, the fort served as a shield against the relentless looting of Colloran trade ships.
+Originally constructed as a counteroffensive stronghold during a conflict with the southern Dawnfire navy and their hired privateers, the fort served as a shield against the relentless looting of Colloran trade ships.

 Ironically, the fortress has outlasted the very nation that built it.
-Refusing to relinquish his rank, the conquistador commander Abril of Fort Cazario has unified his remaining soldiers.
-Now, he sets his sights on A'teran, vowing to conquer the city and establish it as the new stronghold of Colloran Royalist ideals.
+Refusing to relinquish his rank, the conquistador commander Abril of Fort Cazario has unified his remaining soldiers, and now sets his sights on A'teran, vowing to conquer the city and establish it as the new stronghold of Colloran Royalist ideals.

 Tartarus Peninsula